AleksandraHajost/portfolio/README.md

 # My portfolio

 # About me
 My name is Aleksandra Hajost.
 I am a logistician and marketing specialist.
 I graduated from Warsaw University of Life Sciences in Warsaw, Poland.
 I have recently embarked on a career change journey in order to become a Software Tester.
 My goal is to develop testing knowlage and technical skills.
-On this site I would like to share my all gained experience from personal studies and researches
+On this site I would like to share my all gained experience from personal studies and researches.

 __[My profile on LinkedIn](https://www.linkedin.com/in/aleksandra-hajost/)__

 ## My experience